Santi3948/simple_shell/README.md

 command `ls` will list the files in the current directory.

 When you start up a terminal on most systems, you will start in a special directory called the *home* directory.
-If you're using the managed desktop, you'll initially find yourself in a Desktop directory, so change to your home:

-    cd

-Every user has their own home
-directory where they have full access to create and delete files and directories.
-You can also find out your user name by entering the command `whoami`.
+You can find out your user name by entering the command `whoami`.

 You can always get back to your home directory by typing `cd` (return).